Generic name: verapamil (oral/injection) [ ver-AP-a-mil ]

 a nerve-muscle disorder such as myasthenia gravis or muscular dystrophy.

-Take verapamil exactly as prescribed by your doctor.
+Oral verapamil is taken by mouth.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Your blood pressure will need to be checked often.
-Your kidney or liver function may also need to be checked.
+Your liver function may also need to be checked.

 Store at room temperature away from moisture, heat, and light.